goliatone/go-dashboard/docs/TRANSPORTS.md

 - Supply `Config.API` with an `httpapi.Executor` (see below), the dashboard controller, broadcast hook, and a viewer resolver that extracts user/role metadata from the router context.
+- Localization is automatic: if your `ViewerResolver` omits `Locale`, the adapter falls back to query params, URL prefixes, or `Accept-Language` so `ViewerContext.Locale` is always populated for downstream providers/templates.
 - Customize URLs by setting `Config.BasePath` (changes the prefix) or providing a `RouteConfig` with per-endpoint paths (HTML, `_layout`, CRUD, preferences, WebSocket) while reusing the same controller/command wiring.